NextronSystems/thor-manual/usage/custom-signatures.rst

 ^^^^^^

 Files with the string ``hash`` or ``hashes`` in their name get initialized as hash IOC sets.
-There are two possibilities for writing a custom hashes IOC file.
 Either you are assigning a custom score to your hashes, or you do not assign a score at all, in which case the match will default to a score of 100.

 The first column contains your MD5, SHA1 or SHA256 hashes.
 The second column contains your comment, if you do not use any scoring.
 If you choose to use